-Bill and Carol’s son Patrick is the winemaker.
-His first harvest was in 2011 at Chalk Hill Estate in neighboring Sonoma County.
-Like other young winemakers in the valley he has already had his share of international wine making experience with stints in New Zealand and Mendoza, Argentina.
+Bill and Carol’s son Patrick (Pat) was the winemaker until very sadly, he passed far too young at age 31 in 2018 from a freak accident involving head trauma while in Montana.
+Patrick’s first harvest was in 2011 at Chalk Hill Estate in neighboring Sonoma County.
+Like other young winemakers in the valley, he had a fair share of international wine making experience with stints in New Zealand and Mendoza, Argentina.

-The 2013 Estate Cabernet Sauvignon reveals an elegant bouquet with notes of chocolate and cherry aromas – tending towards the darker fruits.
-An earthy characteristic also shows on the bouquet, more muted but there nonetheless.
+The 2013 Foley Johnson Estate Cabernet Sauvignon reveals an elegant bouquet with notes of chocolate and cherry aromas – tending towards the darker fruits.
+An earthy characteristic also shows on the bouquet, more muted but there, nonetheless.
 This is an extremely balanced wine for being so young at the time of our tasting – (just released).
-Mouth watering acidity – lingering flavors of cherries with structurally pleasing somewhat dusty tannins.
+Mouthwatering acidity with lingering flavors of cherries and structurally pleasing somewhat dusty tannins.

-The 2011 Rutherford Petit Verdot (from a small block of this varietal on site) shows sweet floral driven aromas interwoven with intriguing fruit including raspberry and blackberry – and a touch of sage.
-This wine has very good acidity and a noticeable red cherry, red currant tartness that lingers on the finish for some time.
+The 2011 Foley Johnson Rutherford Petit Verdot (from a small block of this variety on site) shows sweet floral driven aromas interwoven with intriguing fruit including raspberry and blackberry and a touch of sage.
+This wine has very good acidity and a noticeable red cherry/red currant tartness which lingers on the finish for some time.
 The tannins are mouth filling and are also persistent.

 The wine hosts are friendly, knowledgeable & sincere.
 This is a tasting room that “cares” and that is big in our books.